 However, the hills, especially on a few particular streets, can tire you out quickly.

 There is plenty of public transit, but there are also plenty of cafes and benches to stop for quick break to your travels.
 But, without further adieu…

-3 Days in Lisbon, Day One: Baixa and Alfama
+3 Days in Lisbon, Day One: Baixa District & Alfama District